On the computational tractability of statistical estimation on amenable graphs: Background

 \begin{definition} A sequence of rooted graphs $(G_n,o_n)_{n\ge 1}$ is said to \emph{converge locally} to a rooted graph $(G,o)$, and we write $(G_n,o_n) \xrightarrow[]{loc.} (G,o)$, if for every radius $l \ge 0$, there exists $n_0 \ge 0$ such that $[G_n,o_n]_{l} \equiv [G,o]_l$ for all $n \ge n_0$. \end{definition} This notion of convergence endows the set $\mathcal{G}_*$ (of $\equiv$--equivalence classes) of rooted graphs with a metrizable topology, called the topology of local, or Benjamini--Schramm, convergence~\cite{benjamini2001recurrence}.
 This gives $\mathcal{G}_*$ the structure of a complete separable metric space.
 Now we can define $\cuP(\mathcal{G}_*)$, the space of probability measures on $\mathcal{G}_*$ when endowed with its Borel $\sigma$--algebra.
 Then we endow $\cuP(\mathcal{G}_*)$ with the usual topology of weak convergence.

 From a \emph{finite} deterministic graph $G$, we can construct a random rooted graph $(G,o)$ by choosing the root $o$ uniformly at random from $V(G)$.
 We denote the law of this random rooted graph by $\rho_G \in \cuP(\mathcal{G}_*)$.
-Now we state our working definition of graph convergence towards a \emph{transitive} graph.
-(We recall that a graph is called (vertex) transitive if any vertex can be mapped to any other vertex by an automorphism of $G$, i.e., an edge--preserving bijection $\phi : V(G) \mapsto V(G)$.)